The following reporting instructions are for Thursday, December 7, 2023

 - Are not under a conservatorship

-- Have had your civil rights restored if you were convicted of a felony or malfeasance while holding public office
+- Had your civil rights restored after conviction of malfeasance in office

 No one is exempt because of his or her job, race, color, religion, sex, national origin, sexual orientation, or economic status.